 Don’t Forget: The cure times for the enamel sealant you are using will always be found on your tin or spray bottle under the manufacture’s recommendations.
 It’s important that you do not skip this step.
 If you put your product outside in heavy rain, or if you rest your pictures on your newly painted indoor item, the sealant will struggle to do its job and may not preserve the surface as well as anticipated.

 Roundup on: How To Paint Aluminum

-Breathing new life into your Aluminum product is a big task, but if you are a keen DIYer or excited to get started on your new home improvement job, preparing, cleaning, sanding, and painting are the only aspects you need to tackle.
+Breathing new life into your Aluminum or wrought iron doors product is a big task, but if you are a keen DIYer or excited to get started on your new home improvement job, preparing, cleaning, sanding, and painting are the only aspects you need to tackle.

 If you closely follow the seven steps set out in this guide, you will have a greatly painted item that will withstand outdoor conditions and protect against wear and tear like scratches.

 For health reasons, ensure you are working in a well-ventilated area and are wearing the correct protective gear.
 The chemicals released from etching primers are toxic, so you don’t want the chemicals to linger in your home.